d2roth/SimpleSEO/readme.txt

 * Fixed a bug that was preventing the media loader from working in Elementor.
 * More translation options with the use of __() instead of just echoing.
 More coming.

+= 2.0.12 =

+Release Date: Jan 11th, 2023

+* Support for WooCommerce category and tag meta title and description.

+= 2.0.13 =

+Release Date: Jan 25th, 2023

+* text domains added to __() for translations.

+= 2.0.14 =

+Release Date: Feb 1st, 2023

+* more text domains added to __() for translations.
+* Sitemaps added back, with the option to select post types
+* og:image:url added to fix Facebook bug.

+= 2.0.15 =

+Release Date: Feb 2nd, 2023

+* in_array() bool value fix for sitemap post type selections.
+* I am aware of the sitemap select not working, you can still generate a sitemap, or delete one using the buttons.

+= 2.0.16 =

+Release Date: Feb 2nd, 2023

+* Bug fix.
+Attempt to read property "ID" on null.

+= 2.0.17 =

+Release Date: Feb 3rd, 2023

+* Bug fix.
+Sitemap causing redirect when editing, publishing or deleting.

+= 2.0.18 =

+Release Date: Feb 6th, 2023

+* Bug fix.
+Sitemap causing was throwing an error when deleting a page if post_types are undefined.

+= 2.0.19 =

+Release Date: Feb 27th, 2023

+* Bug fixes.
+Sitemap, and title error.

+= 2.0.21 =

+Release Date: Feb 27th, 2023

+* 6.2.2 update
+* Change og:type to website
+* prepping for txonomy robots noindex, nofollow